DutchCodeGeeks/MATA-PHP/README.md

 ========
 PHP class used to retrieve data from schoolmaster's magister, using their own API.

+For a C# implementation of the API: https://github.com/lieuwex/MataSharp

 **Features:**
 * Session
 * URL lookup